jtdaugherty/brick/README.md

 of, say, `vty-ui`.
 And there are some places were I have deliberately chosen to worry about performance later, for the sake of spending more time on the design.
-For a while my goal with `brick` will be to develop a very solid core library with minimal features.
-It *should* be possible to extend this library by making your own packages that depend on `brick`.
-If you do that, you'll also be helping me by testing whether the exported interface is usable!
+For a while my goal with `brick` will be to develop a very solid core library with minimal features. `brick` exports an extension API that makes it possible to make your own packages and widgets.
+If you do that, you'll also be helping me by testing whether the exported interface is usable and complete!

-There is a lot that I haven't documented in terms of design and intended API usage, but some of that can be gleaned from the demo program source and by looking at the implementation of the widgets that are already provided.
+Documentation on the imporant aspects of the design is forthcoming.
+In the mean time, build the demos (with `cabal install -f demos`) and look at those and the Haddock documentation to find your way around.

 The development of this library has also revealed some bugs in `vty`, and I've tried to report those as I go.
 If they haven't been resolved,